home-assistant/developers.home-assistant/docs/frontend/data.md

 ## Entity state formatting

-These method allows you to format the state and attributes of an entity.
+These methods allows you to format the state and attributes of an entity.
 The value will be localized using user profile settings (language, number format, date format, timezone) and unit of measurement.

 ### `hass.formatEntityState(stateObj, state)`